 - Line a baking sheep with parchment paper or a Silpat.

 - In a large measuring cup, mix melted coconut oil, maple syrup, honey, vanilla & spices.
 Mix.

 - In a large mixing bowl, combine oats & nuts.

 - Pour liquid mixture over oat mixture & stir with a spatula until well coated.

 - Spread granola mixture evenly over backing sheet & place in the oven for about an hour.
-If necessary, use more than one baking sheet to make sure the granola is spread in a thin layer.

 - Stir every 20 minutes or so, to make sure it’s getting well toasted.

 - Remove from the oven & add dried cherries.
 If you’d like your chocolate melted, add the chocolate chips now, otherwise wait till granola has cooled before adding them.